Medically reviewed by Drugs.com. Last updated on Aug 3, 2021.

-Coping with scoliosis is difficult for a young person in an already complicated stage of life.
+Coping with scoliosis can be difficult for a young person in an already complicated stage of life.
 Teens are bombarded with physical changes and emotional and social challenges.
-With the added diagnosis of scoliosis, anger, insecurity and fear may occur.
+With the added diagnosis of scoliosis, adolescents may feel anger, insecurity and fear.

 A strong, supportive peer group can have a significant impact on a child's or teen's acceptance of scoliosis, bracing or surgical treatment.
 Encourage your child to talk to his or her friends and ask for their support.

 Consider joining a support group for parents and kids with scoliosis.
 Support group members can provide advice, relay real-life experiences and help you connect with others facing similar challenges.

 Your child's doctor may check for scoliosis at a routine well-child visit.
 Many schools also have screening programs for scoliosis.
 Physical examinations prior to sports participation often detect scoliosis.
 If you are informed that your child might have scoliosis, see your doctor to confirm the condition.

 Before the appointment, write a list that includes:

 - Detailed descriptions of your child's signs and symptoms, if any are present